TISM: 2022–present: Reunion and Death to Art

 On 25 November 2022, www.tism.wanker.com was reissued on CD and limited edition blue-coloured vinyl, preceding an expanded seven-disc vinyl box set edition entitled Wanker Box, which was eventually released in May 2023.
-A two-disc limited coloured vinyl edition of the live album Machines Against the Rage was also released on 25 November.
-The following day, TISM performed their third secret warm-up show at 170 Russell in Melbourne, billed as "Rex Oedipus and Jack 'Elephant' Titus".
+A two-disc limited coloured vinyl edition of the live album Machines Against the Rage was also released on 25 November, featuring the full setlist.

 TISM played all three dates of Good Things from 2–4 December 2022 in Melbourne, Sydney and Brisbane.
 During these three shows, the band were outfitted in silver costumes with large helium balloons attached; a group of tradesmen also appeared onstage during the set and erected a set of foam letters reading "TISN".
-The balloons worn by the band were later sold on their website.

-On 19 May 2023, the band released a seven-disc box set of their fourth album, www.tism.wanker.com celebrating its 25th anniversary.
+From 2023 to 2025, the band would announce and release many box sets of their albums and EPs, some of which as anniversary releases, including The Beasts of Suburban, Australia the Lucky Cunt, Machiavelli and the Four Seasons, and www.tism.wanker.com, all of which containing alternative mixes, old contemporary demo recordings, and previously-unreleased songs.

 On 18 August 2023, the band released Hot Dogma Sing Sing Sessions, a demo tape recorded for their album Hot Dogma containing previously unreleased songs and six recordings that previously appeared on Collected Recordings 1986–1993.

-On 10 November 2023, their EP The Beasts of Suburban was reissued as a 3CD/4LP box set, containing over 50 unreleased demo recordings made by the band between 1991 and 1992, as well as the four iTunes bonus tracks for the first time on a physical release.

-16 November 2023 saw the band announcing a performance at the Museum of Old and New Art, for which Cowell had previously composed an album, Vs Art, over a decade prior, to take place on 2 March 2024.

 On 30 November 2023, the band released the single "I've Gone Hillsong" on music streaming services, a satire from the perspective of the Hillsong Church.
 It marked their first new song in 19 years, and the first with Lenin-McCartney on guitar.
 The B-side of the single contained a new diatribe performed by Hitler-Barassi, "Schopenhauer's SUV".
 The band also teased three new shows on Australia's east coast for early 2024 to accompany the Museum of Old and New Art concert.
 On 8 December 2023, the band announced their new EP The "C" Word and was released the following week on 15 December 2023.
 It was the band's first EP in 30 years, since the release of Australia the Lucky Cunt in 1993.
 "The 'C' Word" and "I've Gone Hillsong" hit No. 1 and No. 3 on the Australian Independent Record Labels Association's single charts.